Your accepted payments or account may not be eligible for settlement.

 An accepted payment is defined as a payment that you received on your Zeller Terminal.

 There are two types of settlement freezes that can apply to your Zeller account:

 - Partial freeze - Where a particular transaction or a proportion of your accepted payments are illegible for settlement.

 - Full freeze - Where the entire balance of your accepted payments is illegible for settlement.

-What makes a payment illegible for deposit?
+What makes a payment illegible for settlement?

 - The transaction is subject to a cardholder dispute (otherwise known as a chargeback), which requires you to submit information to the bank to resolve the issue.
 Until the issue is resolved, we are unable to settle that transaction.